 - A. CHFA may consider PCOs to the contract documents.
-PCOs will be prepared on CHFA's "Construction Change Order Request - Form 2437".
+PCOs will be prepared on CHFA's "Construction Change Order Request Form 2437".
 The PCO package including Form 2437, letter from the Architect and any back-up documentation associated with the PCO will be uploaded by the owner/developer to CHFA ShareFile.
 Electronic package must be submitted in color and all signature documents must be executed in blue ink.
 If the owner/developer is unable to upload the package via ShareFile, original copies must be delivered to CHFA. - B. The project architect is required to provide a cover letter stating his/her opinion on the acceptability of the PCO, which shall include an explanation as to the necessity of the work and why the work was excluded from the original plans and specifications. - C. CHFA will only fund that portion of the PCO that would be the expected cost, as if the proposed changes were originally scheduled and bid.
 Any costs in excess of that amount will be funded by the developer/owner.
 PCOs submitted due to errors and omissions in the Contract Documents shall NOT be approved for payment and will be the responsibility of the architect.
 CHFA reserves the right to determine if approval of a change order is warranted and each request will be reviewed on a case-by-case basis. - D. All PCOs regarding construction design or substitution of specified materials shall be accompanied by sketches and appropriate back-up information to include quantities, sizes, unit prices, subcontractor and/or material suppliers' quotes.
 Labor costs shall be shown as number of hours times rate as shown on payroll forms.
-The percentage for overhead & profit and general requirements shall be at or below the amount accepted in the original contract as shown on the exploded trade payment breakdown.
+The percentage for overhead & profit and general requirements shall be at or below the amount accepted in the original contract as shown on the exploded trade payment breakdown. - E. In general, PCOs should not include mark-ups for additional General Conditions.
+Requests for additional General Requirements, if any, will be considered only through separate PCOs, for substantial increases to the construction schedule beyond the GC's control, and with the Owner's consent.